gitter-badger/luda/site/html/_elements/button.md

-### Button Tags
+## Button Tags
-Button classes can be added to other html tags to create a button.
+The `.btn` class and the button style classes can also be added to other elements to create button like elements.
+See below examples.
 <div class="button-example">
   <a data-turbolinks="false" href="#" class="btn btn-primary">Link</a>
   <input type="submit" value="Submit" class="btn btn-hollow-primary">